xcn-project/cryonote-old/contrib/epee/README.md

+# epee

-epee -  is a small library of helpers, wrappers, tools and and so on, used to make my life easier.
+A small library of helpers, wrappers, tools and and so on, used to make my life easier.